Blog Layout

 The Benefits of This Process

 In removing the need for shaming, blaming, or labeling our children—in this newfound emotional safety we gain by understanding them—there are many benefits to allowing children to feel seen and heard while expressing their emotions.
-When we raise children that are comfortable and confident in their emotions, they are able to…
+When we raise children who are comfortable and confident in their emotions, they are able to…

 1. Self-soothe